 27. Bing Places for Business

+You’ve heard of a double-edged sword?
+Yelp is that sword.
 For some reason, dissatisfied customers can be particularly vicious on Yelp.
 It’s also been used as a weapon to harm businesses that run afoul of one internet mob or another.

 29. Encourage Happy Customers to Give Online Reviews